annastachurska/Tetris/README.md

 # Tetris
 Game Tetris - modified version of popular Tetris game.
 There are additional features described below.
+Additional features allow to practise the adaptation to changes and improve spacial orientation.

 **Technology:** CSS3, HTML5, JS, ES6, webpack